Can Dogs Eat Cucumbers? The Simple Answer

 • Medium Dogs: Dogs like Chow Chow and Puli, which are medium-sized dogs, can have about 4 to 6 slices of cucumber

 Just like any other fruit, it’s important to prepare cucumbers safely.
 We want them to enjoy the treat and nothing less.
-Here are a few tips to do so:
+Here's how you can do it at home.

-3. Cut into Bite-Sized Pieces.
-Slicing the cucumber into small pieces will make it easier for your dog to eat them, especially if it’s a small breed.
+Slice the cucumber into small pieces so they'll be easier to eat.
 It also helps manage portions and control how fast your dog eats.

-4. Take Note of Portions.
-Like any dog treat, only give a small amount so as to not interfere with its usual diet.
+Like any dog treat, only give a small amount so as not to interfere with its usual diet.
+Make sure to watch your dog and give the cucumbers slowly.

 Fun Ways to Prepare Cucumbers for Dogs